rrnyquist/ebenezer/_Scripture/ESV/54_I_Timothy.md

 Paul, an apostle of Christ Jesus by command of God our Savior and of Christ Jesus our hope, ^0101

-To Timothy, my true child in the faith : Grace, mercy, and peace from God the Father and Christ Jesus our Lord. ^0102
+To Timothy, my true child in the faith:Grace, mercy, and peace from God the Father and Christ Jesus our Lord. ^0102

-As I urged you when I was going to Macedonia, remain at Ephesus so that you may charge certain persons not to teach any different doctrine, ^0103
+As I urged you when I was going to Macedonia, remain at Ephesus that you may charge certain persons not to teach any different doctrine, ^0103

 nor to devote themselves to myths and endless genealogies, which promote speculations rather than the stewardship from God that is by faith. ^0104